Internet in Japan: Finding English-Speaking Providers in Japan

-Softbank is a major cellular network service provider and offers 4G LTE wireless Internet service.
-They have several shops throughout Tokyo with English speaking staff to assist with any questions or needs.
+Softbank is a major cellular network service provider.
+They have several shops throughout Japan with English speaking staff to assist with any questions or needs.

 If the above options aren't for you then you can always rely purely on WiFi hotspots.
-Around Tokyo, this is often a perfectly viable option.
-While not ubiquitous, there are free Wi-Fi access points throughout Tokyo, including in most train and subway stations.
+Around Japan, this is often a perfectly viable option.
+While not ubiquitous, there are free Wi-Fi access points throughout Japan, including in most train and subway stations.
 You can also find them in Starbucks, many convenience stores, and in many public places around the city.

 There are also paid WiFi subscription services that will give you much broader access to WiFi access points around the city.
 Depending on where you live and/or spend your time, this may serve as a convenient and cheaper alternative to having a wired Internet subscription service at your home.

 Wi2 300 is one company that provides access to over 200,000 WiFi hotspots across Japan and offers subscriptions in hourly, daily, and weekly segments.
 Check their site to see if you have sufficient coverage where you live and work.

 The biggest caveat to relying only on WiFi hotspots is that you never know when you’ll be out of range of the nearest access point.
 That said, if 1) you don’t require much in terms of dedicated high-speed access, 2) do most of your Internet browsing on your phone, or 3) your home happens to sit within range of a WiFi hotspot access point, you can have the best of all worlds at a very reasonable price.

 We hope this article had shed some light on Japan’s approach to Internet Access.
 We invite you to find more information about living in Tokyo from our website for Tokyo Expats.
 Enjoy!